aricallen/express-har/README.md

-# MockBackend
+# ExpressHar

+Use har files to mock/stub a backend locally for development.

 ## Usage

+* `yarn install`
-* grab a har file from logging in and clicking around localhost
+* grab a har file by clicking around a live environment while recording the network requests
 * save as `localhost.har`
 * add har file to `__har__` dir
 * run a frontend that is proxying to `http://localhost:4242`
+* `npm start`

 ## Extending / Customizing